 The Grand Rapids Area Community Foundation’s Annual Grant Cycle will open July 15, 2021 and end on August 15, 2021.
 Each year, the Grand Rapids Area Community Foundation provides grants to nonprofit groups and organizations that serve the people of the Greater Itasca Area.
 The Greater Itasca Area includes Itasca County plus Hill City, Remer, Blackduck and Northome.
 The Community Foundation has approximately $130,000 available for granting this year.
 Please submit your application online on the Grants page of our website at www.gracf.org.
 Our application is easier to complete than it has been in the past!
 The Grand

-Did you know there is crisis funding available for residents in the Greater Itasca Area?
-Has COVID-19 created a crisis in your life?
-If you, or someone you know, are in need of crisis funding, you can get help through the Itasca County Sharing Fund.
+Did you know there is crisis funding available for residents of Deer River?
+If you, or someone you know, are in need of crisis funding, you can get help through the Herreid Deer River Crisis Fund.
 Crisis funding is for basic life-sustaining need items (food, shelter, clothing and health needs) and basic well-being and human dignity needs (transportation, employment and workforce issues) that are not available from other sources.
-In 2020, the Grand Rapids Area Community Foundation through
+This fund helps people get through an immediate crisis so their lives can return to normal.
+Crisis funding can be requested online from the Grand Rapids Area Community Foundation through

 Gifts to the Forward Health Foundation help support health and wellness in our communities.
 From groundbreaking new programs and projects to support of critical healthcare efforts, we can provide you with a variety of giving options.